fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackAdmin/v1.2.6/Add-AzureRMGalleryItem.md

 -----------

-The example uploads and registers the gallery package with the gallery service
+The command uploads and registers the gallery package with the gallery service

 ## PARAMETERS